lex00/cloudformation_dataclasses/docs/PHILOSOPHY.md

 ### On Python

-- The war is over, and Python won.
-Use it.
+- A Python dataclass with 5 typed fields is a better prompt than a 50-line YAML example.
 - Type hints provide constraints that reduce the search space - for humans, IDEs, and agents.
-- A Python dataclass with 5 typed fields is a better prompt than a 50-line YAML example.
 - The agent doesn't need to know CloudFormation.
 It needs to know Python.
 The library handles the translation.

 ### On CloudFormation